Practical Nursing diploma

 How to apply

-1. The following documents must be submitted to the Admissions and Records office by February 15, along with the application fee, in order to process your application:
+1. The following documents must be submitted to the Office of the Registrar by February 15, along with the application fee, in order to process your application:

-• Practical Nursing program application form (available at ufv.ca/ar/forms)
+• Practical Nursing program application form (available at ufv.ca/admissions/forms)

 • Proof of B.C. secondary school graduation or equivalent (except for high